How to Connect to SharePoint Online using CSOM PowerShell?

 Summary

 In conclusion, connecting to SharePoint Online using CSOM (Client Side Object Model) PowerShell is a simple process that allows you to perform various actions on your SharePoint Online site using PowerShell cmdlets.
 By downloading and installing the SharePoint Online Management Shell or CSOM SDK, importing the SharePoint Online module or referencing CSOM assemblies, connecting to SharePoint Online using your admin credentials, and running the appropriate cmdlets, you can automate tasks in SharePoint Online.
-It’s important to note that you must have the necessary permissions to access SharePoint Online and perform the actions you want to perform.
-By following these steps, you can connect to SharePoint Online using CSOM PowerShell, allowing you to perform various actions on your SharePoint Online site using PowerShell cmdlets.
-This can be a powerful tool for automating tasks, managing sites and content, and troubleshooting issues.

 How to connect to SharePoint Online using PnP PowerShell?

 As a first step, You need to install the PnP.PowerShell module to your computer using the “Install-Module” PowerShell command.
-Then you can connect to SharePoint Online from PnP PowerShell and perform any operation such as retrieving data, manipulating objects, updating settings, etc.
+Then, you can connect to SharePoint Online from PnP PowerShell and perform any operation, such as retrieving data, manipulating objects, updating settings, etc.

 More info: How to Connect to SharePoint Online from PnP PowerShell Module?